veelvili-tech/Breast-Tumor-Classification-Malignant-vs.-Benign-/README.md

 # Business & Social Impact

-This project demonstrates how data science can be translated into a real, deployable healthcare solution, supporting early detection, operational efficiency, and better patient outcomes—directly contributing to SDG 3: Good Health & Well-Being.
+This project demonstrates how data science can be translated into a real, deployable healthcare solution, supporting early detection, operational efficiency, and better patient outcomes, directly contributing to SDG 3: Good Health & Well-Being.

 # DEPLOYMENT